zhaoou/notes/generic/javaGenerics.md

 > Use bounds where polimorphic behavior is needed

-# Reintroducing variance: complex type bounds
+# Reintroducing variance: complex type bounds with wildcards

 ** Extend to get, Super to put **